TClimbah/InjecTrak/README.md

 Notes on Software Side
 - From the report on the cyber side of the project, the software has to take account of how the report would work and how it would be outputted
-- A scanner will be used to scan the websites
+- A scanner will be used to scan the websites (backend)
-- A well formed database would be made
+- A well formed database would be made (backend)